kippjohnson/reproducible_research/README.md

 * install_packages.R

 This script installs the "lme4" R package on the Docker container.
-It must be run before any scripts which call it.
+It must be run before the following analysis script.

 * master_script.R

-This script runs a linear mixed model analysis on the dataset "penicillin.csv" which is already saved in the data directory of the repository.
+This script performs a linear mixed model analysis on the dataset "penicillin.csv".
+This file is loaded from the data directory of the Docker container.

 ## Final Steps

 Travis-CI runs every time that you commit your code to Github.
-So, change the code in install_packages.R or master_script.R, then run the following commands:
+To build your own container, change the code in install_packages.R or master_script.R, then run the following commands:

 ```
 git add -A